OSU-MARS/iLand/README.md

 ### Dependencies
 This port of iLand is a .NET 6.0 assembly whose PowerShell cmdlets require [Powershell 7.2](https://github.com/PowerShell/PowerShell) or newer.
-Use of .NET 6.0 also motivates the use of Microsoft.Data.Sqlite rather than System.Data.Sqlite due to a smaller set of dependencies.
+Feather files and SQLite databases are both input and output formats, resulting in use of Microsoft.Data.Sqlite (which, as of .NET 6.0, has fewer dependencies than System.Data.Sqlite) and Apache Arrow.
+GDAL is also used for logging light and height grids to GeoTIFF.

+Elements of weather and CO₂ time series must be provided in chronological order.
+While not required, weather files are read somewhat more quickly if they list time series of equal length sequentially (series ID 1: month 1, month 2..., series ID 2: month 1, month 2, ...) rather than listing all values for a given time before moving to the next time (month 1: series ID 1, series ID 2, ..., month 2: series ID 1, series
+ID 2, ...).
+As [ClimateNA](https://climatena.ca/) and related downscaling tools use the latter ordering, use of both [`dplyr::arrange()`](https://dplyr.tidyverse.org/reference/arrange.html) and [`arrow::write_feather()`](https://arrow.apache.org/docs/r/reference/write_feather.html) (or equivalents) is suggested to lower large file read times.
+Similarly, runtimes may be slightly lower if resource units are ordered from east to west and south to north and trees are grouped by resource unit in input files.
+This matches the file's spatial ordering to iLand's internal spatial ordering and, while not enough of an advantage for it to be worth performing sorting iLand, a one time sort in R (`arrange(resourceUnitY, resourceUnitX, treeSpecies, treeY, treeX)`) may be worthwhile.

+As of Arrow 9.0.0, Apache C# bindings do not support compressed feather files and replacement dictionaries are broken.
+While iLand works around these limitations as best it can supporting use of `write_feather(compression = "uncompressed")` and `factor()` may be helpful in R.

 ### Relationship to iLand 1.0 (2016)
 Code in this repo derives from the [iLand 1.0](http://iland-model.org/) spatial growth and yield model.
 The official iLand 1.0 release has been used primarily for modeling in Europe and contains an example model from Kalkalpen National Park in Austria.
-The main code level changes in this repo are
+The main code changes in this repo are

 * Separation of the landscape from the model which acts upon it.
 Corresponding rationalization of the project file schema to group settings